ellennickles/code-your-way-s25/week3/README.md

     [Linktree](https://linktr.ee/sableraph)
   - [The Generative Artist Club](https://www.genartclub.com/showcase)

+### Part 3: AI Experimentation

+- Extend your code form Part 2 with AI and ask Copilot to introduce a new feature to your sketch, such as:
+  - Adding animation or interaction
+  - Introducing random variations in shape, size, or color
+  - Transforming the pattern(s) using rotations or translations

 ### Part 4: Document

-- Write a blog post.
-Link to your sketches from Part 1 and Part 2.
+- Document your work.
+Keep working in VS Code, and paste any final code to the p5 web editor so you can link to your sketches in your documentation.
+I know this is redundant, but it's still the easiest way to share.
+Link to your sketches from Parts 1-3.
-- Same as last week: reflect on the discoveries and challenges you encountered during the exercises.
-What graphic or animation effects are most pleasing to you?
-Where did you get stuck, and what steps did you take to troubleshoot?
+- Reflect on the discoveries and challenges you encountered during the exercises **with and without AI**:
+  - What graphic or animation effects are most pleasing to you?
+  - Where did you get stuck, and what steps did you take to troubleshoot?
-  What code-related techniques would you like to explore and practice more?
+  - Were there moments where you were tempted to use Copilot but didn’t?
+  - What did you learn from coding independently in Part 2?
+  - What was your process for extending your code with GitHub Copilot?
+  - Reflect on your discoveries and challenges, noting where AI was helpful or limiting.
+  - How did its contributions differ from your independent version?
+  - Were there any unexpected outcomes?
 - [Submit here](https://forms.gle/CJZMpMpTeDxpvWv18)